Community Projects

 - Interview interesting authors and academics, including the likes of Douglas Rushkoff (author of Life, Inc) and the SF City College bio tech team building the first bacteria-powered battery.

-Host / Producer, Subversive Science (from February 2009, ongoing, stochastic schedule)
+Host / Producer, Subversive Science (from February 2009, ongoing, stochastic schedule — on hiatus due to baby!)

 Pirate Cat Radio’s only Science News and Technology variety show – “inoculating against stupid”